 There are easy ways to give your cat a taste of the outdoors without ever taking them out the door.
 Bring in boxes of natural materials like leaves, pinecones, and more for them to dig through.
 You can even hide cat treats inside to encourage foraging behavior!
 Try growing cat grass to let them chow down on cat-safe fresh greens.

-You also shouldn’t forget the benefits of giving them a good place to watch the world go by—a good cat hammock on the window or cat bed right on a window seat will become their favorite place to sit and watch the action at the bird feeder.
+You also shouldn’t forget the benefits of giving them a good place to watch the world go by—a good cat hammock on the window or cat bed right on a window seat could become their new favorite place to sit and watch the action at the bird feeder.

 Social Enrichment